San Diego Wildfire Lawyers

 Wildfires pose a significant threat, particularly in regions like San Diego.
 While natural factors like lightning and wind play a role, human activity is the predominant cause.
 This overview examines the key contributors to wildfires, focusing on human actions, utility company responsibilities, and the devastating consequences of arson.

-The Human Factor: A Leading Cause of Wildfires
+The Human Factor: A Leading Cause Of Wildfires

 Data reveals a stark reality: human actions ignite the vast majority of wildfires.
 Nationally, the 10-year average shows that humans cause 88% of wildfires.
 These ignitions stem from a range of activities, including: